asmit-a/pic-16b-project/README.md

 ### Download Tables

-This page allows the user to sear_h for tables of interest and then download them as CSV files.
+This page allows the user to search for tables of interest and then download them as CSV files.
 First, the user is prompted to search for a topic of interest.
-Possible topics include "household", "marriage", and "di_orce".
+Possible topics include "household", "marriage", and "divorce".
 They are then presented with a list of possible tables that concern their topic of interest.
 Upon choosing one of these tables, the user is taken to a page that contains a link they can press in order to download the relevant data and outlines the way this data is organized in their downloaded table.